42milez/go-oidc-expt/README.md

 # go-oidc-server

 `go-oidc-server` is an experimental implementation of [OpenID Connect](https://openid.net/connect/) with Go.
-It only supports `Authorization Code` flow.

 ## Features